arnobl/notebook-dir-year/README.md

 ## Installation

-The notebook requires Python 3:
+The notebook requires Python 3 (tested using Python 3.12, may not work using 3.13):
 `python -V` to check your version